 Q. What is the best way to choose an agent/advocate?

 A. Consider the character of the agent/advocate and how well they fit with the responsibility you are giving them.

-Q. What is the difference between a durable power of attorney and a power of attorney?
+Q. What is the difference between a durable power of attorney?

 A. With a “durable” power of attorney someone may act on your behalf if you become incapacitated.

 Q. Are there more than one type?

 A. Yes.
 Different tools have been created to give you control of your financial and healthcare decisions if you become incapacitated.

 Q. Is there a government agency to monitor the behavior of my agent?